zainafzal88/blog/_posts/2020-08-30-commenting-system-blog.md

 ## Integrating Swagger UI

-1. We will be using [Swagger](https://swagger.io/) to document our Web API and test it from the browser.
-Add the NuGet package for Swagger
+We will be using [Swagger](https://swagger.io/) to document our Web API and test it from the browser.
+I like Swagger because it generates a UI with which you can interect and test your API in the browser.
+1. Add the NuGet(like npm but for .NET development) package for Swagger
 ```
 dotnet add package Swashbuckle.AspNetCore
 ```
 2. To use it, you need to register it by adding the below code in the `ConfigureServices` method in `Startup.cs` file
 ```
-services.AddSwaggerGen(c =>{
+services.AddSwaggerGen(c => {
         c.SwaggerDoc("v1", new OpenApiInfo { Title = "Comments API", Version = "v1" });
 });
 ```
-3. Add import of `Microsoft.OpenApi.Models` on the top of the page
+3. Add import of `Microsoft.OpenApi.Models` on the top of the page which allows you to describes your API's endpoints
 ```
 using Microsoft.OpenApi.Models;
 ```